umn-dash/sql-novice-survey/setup.md

 ## MacOS

-The default shell in some versions of MacOS is Bash, and Bash is available in all versions, so no need to install anything.
+The default shell in older versions of MacOS was `bash`.
+The default shell since 2019 is `zsh`, though `bash` is still available.
+For the purposes of this workshop, the shells are similar enough that either is appropriate.

-You access Bash from the Terminal (found in `/Applications/Utilities`).
+You access `bash` or `zsh` from the Terminal (found in `/Applications/Utilities`).
 See the Git installation [video tutorial](https://youtu.be/9LQhwETCdwY) for an example on how to open the Terminal.
 You may want to keep Terminal in your dock for this workshop.

-To see if your default shell is Bash type `echo $SHELL` in Terminal and press the **Return** key.
-If the message printed does not end with '/bash' then your default is something else and you can run Bash by typing `bash`.

-If you want to change your default shell, see this [Apple Support article](https://support.apple.com/en-au/HT208050) and follow the instructions on
-"How to change your default shell".

 ## Windows